During

 or alcohol, but having lived this year on a shoestring and without many

 luxuries, I realised it was just the illusion of wealth drawing me in.
-In the
+There was a lot of chocolate, alcohol, perfume, jewellery, stuffed

 toys – the usual products (and brands) found in most airports, in fact, so it